 This is a constantly-expanding list of links to articles and sites that explain how to effectively use plain text in your life and your work.
-Get in touch with me if you have any suggestions.

 Plain Text Websites

 - 8 Everyday Things You Can Track with Text Files — As the title says ...

 - 10 Plain Text Files You Should Have on Your Desktop for Higher Productivity — I'd say pick and choose the ones you want to use